 One example of a built-in messenger is a fitness app’s chat.
 The users need this functionality to keep in touch with their coach and share their achievements with friends.
 Having a coach and like-minded people at one’s fingertips can be very motivating.

 Another example is a messenger integrated into an eLearning portal.
-The functionality proved to be quite thoughtful when the pandemic affected the students’ lifestyles and learning routines.
+The functionality proved to be quite thoughtful when the pandemic affected the students’ lifestyle and learning routines.

 Final Thoughts